Bulk quantum corrections to entwinement: corrections: covering space picture

 \subsection{Pure states dual to conical defects}

-For the states dual to conical defects, the identification of entwinement with an ordinary entanglement entropy on the covering space is obvious.
+To illustrate the covering space picture, we will start out by explaining the $1/N$ corrections in the simple example of pure states dual to conical defects.
+In this case the identification of entwinement with an ordinary entanglement entropy on the covering space is obvious.
 The subleading corrections in the large $N$ or large central charge expansion are easily obtained from the known results for $1/N$ corrections to the ordinary entanglement entropy.
 The entanglement entropy for a single interval in the vacuum of a 2d CFT is fixed by conformal symmetry and proportional to the central charge.
 Thus, there are no $1/N$ corrections for the entwinement dual to the length of a single winding geodesic in the conical defect,

 The $1/m$ prefactor can be understood from the from the covering space picture as follows.
 The central charge is a measure for the number of degrees of freedom in the CFT.
 By combining $m$ fields into one field in order to form the covering space, the number of degrees of freedom is reduced by a factor of $1/m$, $c \to c/m$.